DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The packet mbuf API should be used as a replacement.

+* mbuf: The opaque ``mbuf->hash.sched`` field will be updated to support generic definition in line with the ethdev TM and MTR APIs.
+Currently, this field is defined in librte_sched in a non-generic way.
+The new generic format will contain: queue ID, traffic class, color.
+Field size will not change.

 * ethdev: a new Tx and Rx offload API was introduced on 17.11.
   In the new API, offloads are divided into per-port and per-queue offloads.
   Offloads are disabled by default and enabled per application request.